-These can be very useful when the invitation is made at a larger service or meeting to find out more about the Christian faith and/or to join a group.
+Response cards can be very useful when the invitation is made at a larger service, or at a meeting to find out more about the Christian faith and/or to join a group.
 These cards need to be designed in a clear, concise way, enabling information to be gathered as easily as possible.
 They could be included in the service sheet with a tear-off slip or could be printed separately.

-To help with the design, think over what information is needed.
+To help with the design, think about what information is needed.

-If people are given the opportunity to join a group, should the description of what it is be given verbally or on the card?
+- If people are given the opportunity to join a group, should the description of the group be given verbally, or on the card?

-Will there be a choice of time and day?
-This should be on the card if possible.
+- Will there be a choice of time and day?
+The choices should be on the card if possible.

-Will people be asked to give comments on the meeting?
-If so, then leave room on the card so that the speaker can ask for comments during the meeting.
+- Will people be asked to give comments on the meeting?
+If so, then leave room on the card.

 Example of a response card to be used without a counselor: